Google adds a slew of new Assistant features for app developers

 Push notifications are a biggie too, for obvious reasons.
 That new API means that apps can send important updates to users on the phone, with Google Home spoken functionality coming down the road.
 Also new here is the addition of a For Families badge, designating which apps are okay for the little ones and support for additional languages, including Spanish, Italian and Brazilian Portuguese.

 The ability to link accounts in the app has been improved as well — in the earlier build, users could only do it before engaging with the app.
-Now it can be accomplished whenever is most convenient.
+Now it can be accomplished whenever it’s most convenient.
 Oh, and the updated version of the Cancel command lets the app send a user a polite farewell before logging off, because courtesy is important, even for smart assistants.

 The new features come roughly a month after Google added a number of new additions to its Home family of smart speakers, along with the Pixel Buds, which have recently started shipping.
 The new additions will, hopefully, give developers enough time to ramp up their app experiences ahead of the holidays.